PatrickMassot/leanblueprint/README.md

 Here you will find two main TeX files: `web.tex` and `print.tex`.
-The first one is intended for plasTeX while the second one is intended for a traditional TeX compiler such as `xelatex` or `lualatex` (or even `pdflatex` if you are stuck in the 90’s).
+The first one is intended for plasTeX while the second one is intended for a traditional TeX compiler such as `xelatex` or `lualatex`.
 Each of them includes `macros/common.tex` for all TeX macros that make sense for both kinds of outputs (this should be most of your macros).
 Macros that should behave differently depending on the target format should go to either `macros/web.tex` or `macros/print.tex`.
 All those files already exist and contains comments reminding you about the above explanations.